hugoTheVoidBoy/Data_Management_-/readme.md

 # Student Management System

-This project demonstrated my knowledge of C++ basics.
+This project is my first time learning C++ basics.
 The Student Management System is designed to manage student records.
 It allows users to insert, view, search, delete, update, sort, and display student information.

 ## Features